MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 This entry specifies client TLS session cache item lifetime in milliseconds.
 Beginning with Windows Server 2008 and Windows Vista the default is 10 hours.
 A value of *0* turns off TLS session caching on the client.

 The first time a client connects to a server through the SChannel SSP, a full TLS/SSL handshake is performed.
-When complete, the main secret, cipher suite, and certificates are stored in the session cache on the respective client and server.
+When complete, the master secret, cipher suite, and certificates are stored in the session cache on the respective client and server.

-Registry path: **HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL**
+Registry path: `HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL`

 ## EnableOcspStaplingForSni